Aberfeldy (band)

-Aberfeldy are a music group formed by the singer-songwriter Riley Briggs in Edinburgh, Scotland in 2002.
-The band is named after the Scottish town where Riley's granddad had a caravan.
+Aberfeldy are a Scottish indie pop band founded in Edinburgh in 2002.
+Formed by the singer-songwriter Riley Briggs, the band is named after the Scottish town where Riley's grandfather had a caravan.
+Known for their melodic, folk-influenced pop sound, they gained attention with their debut album, Young Forever (2004), which featured the single "Heliopolis by Night".
+The album was recorded using vintage analogue equipment, giving it a distinctive warm and organic sound.

+They followed up with Do Whatever Turns You On (2006) and Somewhere to Jump From (2010), showcasing a blend of acoustic instrumentation, harmonies, and whimsical lyricism.
+Their style incorporates elements of folk, pop, and indie rock, earning them comparisons to artists such as Belle and Sebastian and The Magnetic Fields.

+Although Aberfeldy have been less active in recent years, they continue to perform sporadically.

 Formation

 Singer/guitarist Riley Briggs formed Aberfeldy between 2002 and 2003, meeting the band in various locations in Edinburgh – Sarah and Ian through The Royal Oak bar, Ken through an advert for a punk band and Ruth through working as a barmaid in The Bongo Club.
 Riley's early songs, some of which were included on Young Forever, were written as a result of the breakup with his partner.